gaiaverse/selectionfunctions/docs/examples.rst

 1. Above, we used the
    `ICRS coordinate system <https://en.wikipedia.org/wiki/International_Celestial_Reference_System>`_, by specifying :python:`frame='icrs'`.
-3. :python:`SFDQuery` returns reddening in a unit that is similar to magnitudes of **E(B-V)**.
-However, care should be taken: a unit of SFD reddening is not quite equivalent to a magnitude of **E(B-V)**.
-The way to correctly convert SFD units to extinction in various broadband filters is to use the conversions in
-   `Table 6 of Schlafly & Finkbeiner (2011) <http://iopscience.iop.org/0004-637X/737/2/103/article#apj398709t6>`_.
+2. We specified the apparent Gaia G magnitude of the star through a Python dictionary.
+Photometric transformations have not yet been implemented.
+3. We used the keywords :python:`version='modelAB'` and :python:`crowding=True` when constructing the selection function.
+By default, :python:`crowding=False`.

-We can query the other maps in the :code:`dustmaps` package with only minor modification to the above code.
-For example, here's how we would query the Planck Collaboration (2013) dust map:
+In future, you will be able to query other selection funtions from the :code:`selectionfunctions` package with only minor modification to the above code.

-.. code-block :: python

-    from __future__ import print_function
-    from astropy.coordinates import SkyCoord
-    from dustmaps.planck import PlanckQuery

-    coords = SkyCoord('12h30m25.3s', '15d15m58.1s', frame='icrs')
-    planck = PlanckQuery()
-    ebv = planck(coords)

-    print('E(B-V) = {:.3f} mag'.format(ebv))

-    >>> E(B-V) = 0.035 mag

-Querying Reddening at an Array of Coordinates
+Querying Selection Function at an Array of Coordinates
 ---------------------------------------------

 We can also query an array of coordinates, as follows: